MazharKhan-Analytics/Retail-Sales-Forecasting/README.md

-# 🛍️ Retail Sales Analysis Dashboard
+# 🛍️ Retail Sales Analysis

 A dynamic and interactive **Power BI dashboard** focused on analyzing regional retail sales, profit, discounts, and product performance.
 This project demonstrates how raw data can be transformed into clear, actionable insights to support decision-making in a retail business.